philemonnwanne/blackbox/README.md

 1. Clone the repository: `git clone https://github.com/junaidsaleem10144/VacationVibe.git`
 2. Navigate to the project directory: `cd VacationVibe`
 3. Install the dependencies:
-   - Backend: Navigate to the `api` folder and run `npm install`
+   - Backend: Navigate to the `backend` folder and run `npm install`
-   - Frontend: Navigate to the `client` folder and run `npm install`
+   - Frontend: Navigate to the `frontend` folder and run `npm install`
-4. Create a `.env` file in the `api` folder and provide the necessary environment variables.
+4. Create a `.env` file in the `backend` folder and provide the necessary environment variables.
 You can refer to the `.env.example` file for the required variables.
 5. Start the development servers:
-   - Backend: In the `api` folder, run `npm start dev`
+   - Backend: In the `backend` folder, run `npm start dev`
-   - Frontend: In the `client` folder, run `npm run dev`
+   - Frontend: In the `frontend` folder, run `npm run dev`

 Now, you can access the VacationVibe app by opening your browser and visiting `http://localhost:4000`.